 Saunas for radiant skin

-Of course for relaxation factor, it didn’t hurt that the dry, relaxing radiant heat was infused with the scent of the natural cedar wood used to construct it, but I would notice a marked improvement in my skin when I was using it normally in the winter time.
+Aside from the relaxation factor, it didn’t hurt that the dry, relaxing radiant heat was infused with the scent of the natural cedar wood used to construct it.

 We don’t use it as much in the summer, but it’s a welcome retreat from the bone-chilling cold here that we tend to get in Ohio during the winter time and we find ourselves in it much more when it’s cold outside.